 Dr. Geoff Cashion performs around 40 of these procedures per week, with one of the lowest vasectomy costs Newcastle can offer.
 His open-ended no-scalpel vasectomy technique is proven to have the lowest risk of complications possible.

 The vasectomy procedure is a male sterilisation technique that creates a permanent method of contraception via a surgical procedure.
 By closing the sperm-carrying tubes called the vas deferens, sperm is no longer able to access the urethra meaning there is no chance of pregnancy.

-You can have your consultation and the procedure on the same day in our clinic, or speak to Dr. Cashion for a free phone consultation if you still have questions.
-Online bookings are also available for a range of locations around Australia.
+You can have your consultation and the procedure within 48 hours in our clinic, or speak to Dr. Cashion for a free phone consultation if you still have questions.
+Online bookings are also available for a range of vasectomy clinic locations around Australia.